-2.7 If the Client makes requests that are additional to what was already agreed, this may be able to be accommodated but there may be a price increase to cover the extra level of work or cost.
+2.7 If the Client makes requests that are additional to the original agreement, there may be a price increase to cover extra work or cost.

 2.8 Should any introductions take place, the Client must agree to go through Insider Trends Limited to arrange any future visits with that person or company who was introduced.
 If the Client wish to arrange any visits directly in the future, a release payment of £2,000 per organisation will need to be paid directly to Insider Trends Limited.

 2.9 Any businesses or professionals working in conjunction with Insider Trends Limited will refer all future enquiries for visits or similar visits for previous Clients of Insider Trends Limited back to Insider Trends Limited as the organisers.

 2.10 The information and website contents the Company provides contains material which is owned by or licenses to the Company.
 This material includes, but is not limited to, the design, layout, look, appearance and graphics.
 Any reproduction is prohibited other than in accordance with the copyright notice, which forms part of these terms of business.

 2.11 Any unauthorised use of the Company’s website or its documentation may give rise to a claim for damages and/or be a criminal offence.